 Sec.
-21-63. - Permits.
+21-639. - Permits.

-(a) Persons requesting to do any planting, removal, trimming, or cutting of trees subject to this chapter, or any of the activities prohibited by this article, shall secure a permit for tree work from the city engineering and property management department before the activities commence.
-For purposes of this subsection, a landscape plan approved by the city constitutes a permit.
+(a) Persons requesting to do any planting, removal, trimming, or cutting of trees perform any tree disturbing activity to trees subject to this cChapter, or any of the activities prohibited by this article, shall obtain a tree work permit secure a permit for tree work from the city engineering and property management department General Services Department or the Charlotte Planning, Design and Development Department before the activities commence, pursuant to the CTM.
+For purposes of this subsection, a tree work permit issued by the City or a landscape plan approved by the city constitutes a permit. development plan subject to the applicability of the UDO that is approved by the City constitutes a tree work permit.

-- (b) The city shall have the authority to review all requests for permits and to grant or deny permits or attach reasonable conditions to the permits. - (c) Individual permits will not be required for city and state department of transportation projects so long as tree preservation and protection requirements are included in the project plans.
+- (b) The cCity shall have the authority to review all requests for tree work permits and to grant, deny, or attach reasonable conditions to such permits. - (c) Individual tree work permits will not be required for city and state department of transportation projects shall not be required for Charlotte Department of Transportation (CDOT), Charlotte Area Transit Services (CATS), and North Carolina Department of Transportation (NCDOT) projects so long as tree preservation and protection requirements are included in the project plans.

 Sec.
-21-64. - Utilities.
+21-6410. - Utilities.

-- (a) Public and private utilities which install overhead and underground utilities, including CATV installations and water and sewer installations by or at the direction of the Charlotte-Mecklenburg Utilities, shall be required to accomplish all work on property subject to this article in accordance with the company's written pruning and trenching specifications or as mutually agreeable to the property owner, the city and the utility. - (b) Public and private utilities shall submit written specifications for pruning and trenching operations to the city for approval.
-Specifications shall be reviewed periodically by the city and the tree advisory commission for necessary improvements and as required by modifications in this chapter.
-Upon approval of its specifications, a utility shall not be required to obtain a permit for routine trenching and pruning operations affecting a tree having all or any portion of its trunk in or upon any public property so long as such work is done in strict accordance with the approved specifications.
+- (a) Public and private utilities which install overhead that install aboveground or underground utilities, including CATV installations and water and sewer installations by or at the direction of the Charlotte-Mecklenburg Utilities, shall be required to accomplish all work on property subject to this article Chapter in accordance with the utility company's written pruning and trenching specifications or as mutually agreeable to the property owner, the cCity, and the utility. - (b) Public and private utilities shall submit written specifications for pruning and trenching operations to the eCity for approval.
+Specifications shall be reviewed periodically by the eCity and the tree advisory commission for necessary improvements and as required by modifications in this eChapter.
+Upon approval of its specifications, a utility shall not be required to obtain a tree work permit for routine trenching and pruning operations affecting a tree having all or any portion of its trunk in or upon any public property protected by this Chapter so long as such work is done in strict accordance with the approved specifications.
 Requests for the removal of trees shall be handled on an individual permit basis.
-Failure to comply with the approved specifications is a violation of this chapter. - (c) Refer to section 21-96 for light pole location requirements.
+Failure to comply with the approved specifications shall be deemed is a willful violation of this eChapter. - (c) Refer to section 21-96 for light pole location requirements.